XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 > Does her costume have one?
 Is she strictly on a single adjutant slot?
 Is the L2D toggle in settings on?
 Is the L2D toggle in adjutant postioning on?

-### How does HG targeting work?

-> Random acquisition unless stated otherwise.

 ### Is there a repository of all dolls currently in the game?

 > [CN Wiki.](http://www.gfwiki.org/w/%E9%A6%96%E9%A1%B5)